SatelliteShorelines/CoastSeg/docs/getting-started.md

 - Change the satellites to L8 and L9

 - Change the dates to 12/01/2023 - 03/01/2024

-- Change the size of the reference shoreline buffer

 - Click `Save Settings`